-On behalf of the Board of Directors, we cordially invite you to attend the Annual Meeting of Shareholders of Altisource Portfolio Solutions S.A. (the "Annual Meeting") which will be held at the registered office of the Company located at 40, avenue Monterey, L-2163 Luxembourg City, Grand Duchy of Luxembourg on Wednesday, May 18, 2016, at 9:00 a.m., Central European Time.
-Details regarding admission to the Annual Meeting and the business to be conducted are described in the accompanying materials.
+On behalf of the Board of Directors, we cordially invite you to attend the Special General Meeting of Shareholders of Altisource Portfolio Solutions S.A. (the "Special Meeting"), being held to elect an additional Director to our Board of Directors.
+The Special Meeting will be held at the registered office of the Company located at 40, avenue Monterey, L-2163 Luxembourg City, Grand Duchy of Luxembourg on Thursday, August 18, 2016, at 9:00 a.m., Central European Time.
+Details regarding admission to the Special Meeting and the business to be conducted are described in the accompanying materials.

-It is very important that you be represented at the Annual Meeting regardless of the number of shares you own or whether you are able to attend the Annual Meeting in person.
+It is very important that you be represented at the Special Meeting regardless of the number of shares you own or whether you are able to attend the Special Meeting in person.
 If you are a shareholder of record (that is, you hold your shares in your name as a holder of record with our transfer agent), you may authorize your proxy by the Internet, by telephone or by mail as described in the accompanying materials.
-If your shares are held through a bank, brokerage firm or other nominee, please follow the instructions you receive from your bank, brokerage firm or other nominee to instruct how your shares are to be voted at the Annual Meeting.
+If your shares are held through a bank, brokerage firm or other nominee, please follow the instructions you receive from your bank, brokerage firm or other nominee to instruct how your shares are to be voted at the Special Meeting.
 This will not prevent you from voting in person but will ensure that your vote is counted if you are unable to attend.